 BUS180 Global Challenges II.
-Dilemmas and Business Opportunities
+Environmental, Social and Governance Challenges in Business

 Course responsible: Thore Larsgård

 ECTS credits: 5

 Faculty: School of Economics and Business